Contents insurance guide

 What is contents insurance?

-Contents insurance covers everything you’d take with you if you moved home, including your furniture, kitchen appliances, curtains, bedding, clothing, television, computing equipment and jewellery.¹
+Contents insurance covers everything you’d take with you if you moved home.
+This includes furniture, kitchen appliances, curtains, bedding, clothing, television, computing equipment and jewellery.¹

-However, it doesn’t cover the structure of your home (e.g. the roof, walls and windows) and any permanent fixtures and fittings, such as fitted kitchen units and bathroom suites.
-These will be covered by buildings insurance.
+It does not cover the structure of your home such as the roof, walls and windows.
+It does not include permanent fixtures and fittings like fitted kitchen units and bathroom suites.
+You can cover these with buildings insurance.

 What does contents insurance cover?